gsteckman/Kotlin-graalvm-native-lambda-template/README.md

 ![](docs/img1.png)

-For Template, use hello-world (should be selected by default), and press the Test button.
+For Template, use hello-world (it should be selected by default), and press the Test button.

-The lambda function will return the String "Hello, world!" and reported by the AWS console like in the below image:
+The lambda function will return the String "Hello, world!" and is reported by the AWS console as shown in the below
+image:

 ![](docs/img2.png)